Singaporeans Can Save Up To S$500 Monthly Through Digital Optimization, New ROSHI Study Reveals

 Digital gig platforms offer earnings from $13.80 per testing task to $350 per content piece

-The transformation we're seeing in consumer behavior isn't just about savings – it's about adapting to a new economic reality,” said Trịnh Mai Thanh, Head of Research at ROSHI.“Our data shows that Singaporeans who embrace digital optimization tools consistently achieve better financial outcomes.”
+The transformation we're seeing in consumer behavior isn't just about savings it's about adapting to a new economic reality,' said Tr?nh Mai Thanh, Head of Research at ROSHI.
+'Our data shows that Singaporeans who embrace digital optimization tools consistently achieve better financial outcomes.'

 The full report, is available at